Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ## Exchange

+FHIR Documents are used for exchanging information.
+This has a few implications

 Data is pushed from data source to data consumer.
 As the data is defined in a Data Collection Definition and can be different depending on the use case, it need to be persisted as a group.

 A FHIR document is used to provide context and clearance regarding the DCD.
 It tells a story regarding the DCD.